 Batch jobs

-For compute jobs that take hours or days to run, instead of sitting at the terminal waiting for the results, we submit a "batch job" to the workload manager, which runs the job when resources are available.
+For compute jobs that take hours or days to run, instead of sitting at the terminal waiting for the results, submit a "batch job" to the workload manager, which runs the job when resources are available.

 Slurm commands